magodu/curriculum-vitae/README.md

-# yeoman
+# Description

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+This project is a full responsive Curriculum vitae online coded in AngularJS.

 ## Build & development